Datageeks1234/Dataanalysis-using-Python-Projects/final/readme.md

 * Compared Mean of number of bikes rented during WEEKDAY vs WEEKEND

 ## Observations
-* We can clearly undrestand that during WEEEKDAYS Morning(11AM-1PM) and Evening(6PM-8PM) more number of bikes are rented
+* We can clearly understand that during WEEEKDAYS Morning(11AM-1PM) and Evening(6PM-8PM) more number of bikes are rented
 * On WEEKEND (2PM-6PM) more number of bikes are rented.
 Seems like more number of users are interested to ride during middle of the day

 ## Input Parameters